SaiSakethGK/fantasy-baseball-monorepo/README.md

 ### 5.1 Display a list of 20 players with basic stats

-* I provide a local dataset at `apps/api/src/data/players.json` (50 capped; UI shows subset of 20 for the requirement).
+* Created a local dataset at `apps/api/src/data/players.json`.
 * The backend exposes `GET /api/players`.
 * The web app lists players with position, team, ADP (derived index), and **projected points** (scoring function applied).